Jesus-Ayala-Salazar/resume-template/README.md

-# HTML Resume Template
+# HTML Resume Templates

-Simple HTML resume template using Bootstrap
+Simple HTML resume templates

+index.html uses Bootstrap for responsive design

+resume.html uses CSS Flexbox and is meant to be printed to PDF for 8.5in x 11in